 In Amiens, a moving tribute exhibition to Robert Opron

-It is in Amiens, in Picardy – Robert Opron’s birthplace – that a tribute exhibition to the great designer who died last March (1932-2021) is currently being held.
-It brings together numerous unpublished documents collected by the organisers from Geneviève Opron, who was herself present on the day of the opening.
+A tribute exhibition to the great designer, who died in March 2021, was held in Amiens, Picardy – Robert Opron’s birthplace.
+The exhibition featured a number of previously unpublished documents collected by the organisers from Geneviève Opron, who was herself present on the opening day.
 LIGNES/auto was there…

 It is – for the time being – the only public event that pays tribute to this great designer.
 This exhibition was originally the idea of enthusiasts grouped together in the association ‘L’tchiote auto 80’: Michel Lamy, the president and Francis Levant, Jean Gadenne and Alain Congretel, the latter a reader of the… LIGNES/auto quarterly.